devosku/experiments/flask-with-poetry/README.md

 manager for your Python versions and Poetry as manager of your Python dependencies in the project.

-The repository also sets up some formatter
+The repository also contains information about setting formatters and linters for Python development and runs the development server in Docker.

-This guide is made for Ubuntu or WSL2 running Ubuntu.
+This guide is made for Ubuntu or WSL2 running Ubuntu and also requires that you have Docker and Docker Compose installed.

 ## Install [pyenv](https://github.com/pyenv/pyenv)